 Students who were previously enrolled at the BAC, who were in good academic standing when they left, and wish to return after being away for more than four consecutive semesters are required to reactivate.
-If a student wishes to re-enter a BAC program after 5 or more semesters of absence, s/he must meet with the Dean of Advising Services in order to determine what courses will be counted toward degree completion.
+If a student wishes to re-enter a BAC program after five or more semesters of absence, s/he must meet with the Dean of Enrollment & Advising Services in order to determine what courses will be counted toward degree completion.

 Reactivating students fill out the Application for Admission, although the supporting documents are not required.
 There is a \$150 reactivation fee.
 Reactivating students do not pay the \$50 application fee, but are required to fulfill any curricular changes that have been implemented since their original semester of matriculation.

-Students who reactivate their BAC enrollment after four or more semesters of consecutive absence who left their programs of study while they are on probation will continue their probationary status and requirements upon re-enrollment.
-If students re-enter after a period of time greater than the four-semester limit of absence, and their prior grades indicate poor performance, a Contract for Educational Progress will be created through a process of meetings between the student, his/her advisor and his/her Dean of School or Program.
+Students who wish to reactivate after four or more consecutive semesters of absence, and who left their programs of study while on probation, will continue their probationary status upon re-enrollment.
+These students will complete a Contract for Educational Progress by meeting with his/her advisor and his/her Dean of School or Program.